 There was a time when I was completely comfortable getting down on the ground in front of a vervet monkey taking photos then following him or her to take more.
 I have several close photos to prove that there was a time I did not fear primates.

 That all changed during a trip to Africa in 2007.
-I was staying at a fenced camp and walked mid-day from my hut to the perimeter of the camp to sit on a bench to read carrying only my camera - I go nowhere in Africa without it - a can of local beer and a book.
-Being that I was alone I remained aware even in a fenced camp.
+I was staying at a fenced camp and walked mid-day from my hut to the perimeter of the camp to sit on a bench to read.
+I was carrying only my camera, a can of local beer and a book.
+Being that I was alone, I remained aware even in a fenced camp.
 After all, if primates could use the trees to get in camp so could leopards in my opinion.
-And if the occasional impala can wander past the gate guard I imagine a lion could too.
+And if the occasional impala can wander past the gate guard, I imagine a lion could too.

 I looked ahead to see what was around and noticed a man on a bench eating lunch reading the paper.
 There was a bench to his left that was empty which is where I was headed when I noticed the troop of vervet monkeys playing in the low hanging branches of the trees between the bench and myself.
-I was strolling for the bench when one of the monkeys dropped out of a branch ahead and to my left.
-The balance of the troop to my right.
-As I passed the monkey on my left I looked down at him and smiled.
-That's when everything very suddenly changed.
+I was strolling towards the bench when one of the monkeys dropped out of a branch ahead of me and to my left.
+The balance of the troop was to my right.
+As I passed the monkey on my left, I looked down at him and smiled.
+That's when everything changed.

-I still today pay a price though.
-The price I pay is a new found fear of primates.
+I still today pay a price for that event.
+The price I pay is a newfound fear of primates.
 I have a hard time coming out of my hut or tent if primates are in the area.
-I stay in my car if monkeys are nearby waiting for the troop to move on before coming out.
-It's a learned behavior that I am making an effort to unlearn.
-Before this experience I was in their face with no issue on several occasions.
-One bad event can change everything.
-Can it be changed back?
+I stay in my car if monkeys are nearby, waiting for the troop to move on before coming out.